Complementary ADHM Instanton Sigma Model

 The moduli space of this model happens to be rather mysterious.
+This is captured in the potential for the construction for the one instanton case:

+The moduli space of this model is given by $\phi=0$ and any $X$.
+The mystery appears for the small instanton limit where $\rho\rightarrow 0$ and the potential for one instanton case becomes $V_W = \frac{1}{8}X^{2}\phi^{2}$.
+In this case one more branch of the moduli space appears for $X=0$ and any $\phi$ in addition to the original branch.

+In the original construction cause or the dynamics of the appearance of the additional branch was not clear.
+The problem was revisited in Ref.\cite{Witten:1995zh} and a rationalization for the mysterious structure of the moduli space was presented.
+This rationalization should not be missed because of its hubris.
+From the analysis of the ADHM sigma model moduli space Witten concluded that the two branches are at a finite distance and these meet at $\phi=X=0$.
+But the issue has remained unsettled for nearly three decades.

-In this note we present a complementary construction that was suggested Witten in above reference and analyze corresponding moduli space.
-The long standing mystery about the moduli space gets resolved in this process.
-We first collect the notation and then construct the ADHM instanton sigma model complementary to Witten's construction.
-We then specialize to one instanton case for $SU(2)$ group.
+In this note we present a resolution of the mystery of the moduli space of Witten's ADHM instanton linear sigma model.
+We present a complementary construction that was, in fact, suggested by Witten in his original paper.
+We then analyze the corresponding moduli space.
+We present a simple resolution of the three decades old mystery of the moduli space of Witten's ADHM instanton linear sigma model.

+In this note we begin by collecting the notation from original construction and Ref.\cite{Lambert:1995dp}.
+After discussing Witten's original ADHM instanton sigma model we discuss the construction of the ADHM instanton sigma model that is complementary, in the sense to be discussed later, to the one constructed by Witten.
+The kinetic part of the action for the complementary model has the same form as that for the original model but the interaction part, including the potential, is different.
+We spell out in detail the difference in the Yukawa couplings of the original and the complementary models.

+We assert that the two models, Witten's original and our complementary models, are two independent branches of the ADHM instanton linear sigma models.

+The two branches, the original and the complementary, are related by a disarmingly simple duality.
+But this is a red herring in one sense.
+In particular we assert that given the original model the complementary one can not be worked out by a trained neural network, ML or artificial intelligence without human intervention.

+In the process of working out of the details it becomes absolutely clear that the two branches of the ADHM instanton sigma model, the original and the complementary, are separate and independent of each other.
+This also explains the infinite distances between the two branches.

+We then specialize, like Witten did in his construction, to one instanton case for $SU(2)$ group.
 After that we cover those aspects of the complementary model that are parallel with the original model.
 The comparison of the moduli space of the resulting model with the moduli space of the original model gives surprising and clear insight about the corresponding structure and above mentioned resolution of the mystery.
-We then then summarize the additional results that we have obtained based on this experience.
+We then summarize the additional results that we have obtained based on this experience.
 We conclude with the listing of our work under progress and future possibilities.